LucasK24/Tic-Tac-Toe/README.md

 the AI will always play a perfect game - it is guaranteed to win or tie.
 However, the player can't play the same pattern each time to ensure ties, since the AI will make different moves and try different forking strategies from game to game.

+To begin the application, go to View -> bin -> debug -> View.exe

 All sound effects come from: https://mixkit.co/